Valenwr/web-scraping-cellphone/README.md

 # Mercado Libre Article Scraper

 ## Introduction
-This Python script is designed to scrape article data from MercadoLibre, a popular online marketplace.
+This Python script is designed to scrape article data from Mercado Libre, a popular online marketplace.
 It utilizes web scraping techniques to extract information about cell phones, including their names, prices, discounts, and ratings.

 ## Requirements
 To run this script, you need to have the following Python libraries installed: